MarthaAL/discoverMorgantown/includes/README.md

-Contains the files that give functionality to pages, such as creating an account, loggin in, updating profile pictures, and submitting suggestions.
+Contains the php files that are included in every page or give functionality to pages by interacting with the database.
+This allows for the header and footer files to be displayed each page.
+It also includes files for functionality such as creating an account, loggin in, updating profile pictures, making comments, favoriting activities, submitting suggestions, and approving suggestions.